Engineering Spatial and Molecular Features from Cellular Niches to Inform Predictions of Inflammatory Bowel Disease: Results

 \subsection{Multilayer perceptron}

-Figure~\ref{fig:confusion_matrices} shows the confusion matrices for both classification tasks.
+Figure~\ref{fig:confusion_matrices} shows the confusion matrices for both classification tasks, obtained by aggregating predictions across all three folds of group-stratified cross-validation (subjects were held out by group in each fold).
 In the three-class case (Figure~\ref{fig:cm_threeclass}), HC samples were classified perfectly, while misclassifications primarily occurred between UC and CD, indicating overlapping features between these two disease states.
 In the two-class case (Figure~\ref{fig:cm_binary}), the model showed strong separation between HC and IBD, with only a small number of misclassifications.

-The classification reports are provided in Tables~\ref{tab:classification_report_3class}, \ref{tab:classification_report_2class}, and \ref{tab:performance}.
+The corresponding classification reports, computed from the aggregated cross-validation results, are provided in Tables~\ref{tab:classification_report_3class} and~\ref{tab:classification_report_2class}.
+Table~\ref{tab:performance} summarizes the mean and standard deviation of each performance metric across the three cross-validation folds, providing a measure of variability in model performance.
 For the more challenging three-class problem, the macro-averaged F1-score was 0.741 (accuracy $0.774\pm0.161$), with perfect HC classification and errors between UC and CD, reflecting their biological similarity.
 In comparison, the two-class problem showed excellent separation of HC and IBD, with overall accuracy of $0.916\pm0.118$.

-Overall, these results indicate that while distinguishing between UC and CD remains challenging due to biological similarity, the MLP classifier is highly effective at differentiating IBD patients from HC.
+Overall, these results indicate that while distinguishing between UC and CD remains challenging due to biological similarity, the MLP classifier is highly effective at differentiating IBD subjects from HC.